moskytw/mosql/docs/index.rst

 The main features:

 1. Easy-to-learn --- Everything is just plain data structure or SQL keyword.
-See `The SQL Builders`_.
-2. Convenient    --- It makes result set more easy to use.
-See `The Model of Result Set`_.
-3. Secure        --- It prevents the SQL injection from both identifier and value.
+2. Secure --- It prevents the SQL injection from both identifier and value.
-4. Faster        --- It just builds the SQLs from Python's data structure and then send to the connector.
+3. Faster --- It just builds the SQLs from Python's data structure.

 It is just "More than SQL".